krayin/krayin-docs/docs/1.x/api/shipments.md

 ## Get shipments from all orders

-You can get all the shipments of the Bagisto store.
-To get the shipments of the store, the customer must be logged in to the Bagisto store.
+You can get all the shipments of the Krayin store.
+To get the shipments of the store, the customer must be logged in to the Krayin store.
 You can achieve this job by using the `shipments` API call resource.

 - Headers